cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 }
 ```

-Errors raised in custom outboxed service are thrown and will be logged from the event-queue.
-The event entry will be set
+Errors raised in a custom outboxed service are thrown and will be logged from the event queue.
+The event entry will be
-to error and will be retried based on the event configuration.
+marked as an error and will be retried based on the event configuration.